Karen Kebby runs the neighbourhood watch for Tollard Royal

 Hare coursing is still occurring in our area.
 This is not only illegal but can cause a lot of damage to farmer’s crops, please call in any incidents on 101.

-Finally, and recently, there have been many reports throughout the whole county regarding cold callers.
+There have been many reports throughout the whole county regarding cold callers.
 These are usually teams of people who target a particular area and call on all houses before moving onto another town.
 The most recent gangs have been people claiming to be deaf and trying to sell artwork door to door.
 Items are usually of a poor quality and the sellers rarely have a pedlar’s certificate or licence, which is a legal requirement for selling door to door.
 Please do not buy from these people and look out for your neighbours who may be vulnerable; again, please call the police on 101 if you have any concerns.

 Tisbury Community Safety Partnership